-Corporal Hicks – How difficult was it trying to write such a novel when you didn’t know how it would end or what might happen to the characters?
+Corporal Hicks – The production of Alien 3 was notoriously difficult with pages of the script being turned in on the day of shooting.
+How difficult was it trying to write such a novel when you didn’t know how it would end or what might happen to the characters?

 Alan Dean Foster – Actually, I did know.
 But things often change during production, between the time the manuscript is approved for production and the film’s final cut.

 Corporal Hicks – In the Alien 3 novelization you referenced back to the egg-morphing scene deleted from Alien.
 Why did you decide to reconcile the two methods in the book?

 Alan Dean Foster – Insightful and necessary question.
 The obvious (and I hope successful) attempt to rationalize two methods was necessary once the whole queen alien biology was put forth in Aliens.
 Otherwise, there’s no reason for the single alien in the first film to go through the whole coccooning business.